seqscope/NovaScope-exemplary-downstream-analysis/docs/analysis/step1-preprocess.md

 ## Step 1.
 Preprocessing

-### Step 1.1 Convert the spatial digital gene expression (SGE) matrix into a FICTURE-compatible format
+### Step 1.1 Convert Spatial Digital Gene Expression (SGE) Matrix into a FICTURE-compatible Format

 This step converts the spatial digital gene expression (SGE) matrix to FICTURE format, where each row contains, X/Y coordinates, gene name, identifier, and observed count.